An $n^{O(\log\log n)}$ time approximation scheme for capacitated VRP in the Euclidean plane

-From the solution returned by the DP we remove the anchor paths to get the solution for the $m$-paths instance. \begin{lemma} The DP returns a solution consisting of $m$ paths from $a'$ to $b'$ of cost no more than $\OPT +Z^{0}$, where $Z^{0}$ is the cost of the anchor paths.
+From the solution returned by the DP we remove the anchor paths to get the solution for the $m$-paths instance.
+Remember that we defined $\OPT$ as the optimal cost among the portal respecting solutions for the $m$-paths problem with anchor points $a$ and $b$. \begin{lemma} The DP returns a solution consisting of $m$ paths from $a'$ to $b'$ of cost no more than $\OPT +Z^{0}$, where $Z^{0}$ is the cost of the anchor paths.
 Hence, deleting the anchor paths from the solution gives an optimal portal respecting solution for the $m$-paths problem. \end{lemma} \begin{proof} A solution returned by the DP, consists of one solution for each grid cell, which is a set of directed paths together with a flow value on each path.
 The grid cell solutions together form a flow from $a'$ to $b'$ of value $m$ with the property that the flow network is connected and every input point is visited.

 On the other hand, let $\Gamma^*$ be an optimal portal respecting solution, including the anchor paths.
 The cost of $\Gamma^*$ is, by definition, $\OPT +Z^{0}$.
 Solution $\Gamma^*$ defines a natural configuration for each dissection square $S$.
 All these configurations were generated and verified as valid configurations.
 So the optimal cost for the DP is at most $\OPT +Z^{0}$. \end{proof}